2025 GCIC Academic Symposium

 How to Start

 We invite you to contact Professor Dalel Serda (dserda@com.edu) and/or Professor Gwendolynn Barbee-Yow (gbarbee@com.edu) if you want elaboration on possibilities.
 Please submit 150 to 300-word abstracts through our abstract submission link by Thursday, Feb.
-15, 2024, at midnight (11:59 pm).
+6, 2025 at 11:59 pm.

 Please follow the abstract protocols and conventions of the subject/discipline (i.e., STEM, humanities, fine arts, social science) you select.
 For specifics, please ask a professor who may serve as an advisor or mentor for your project, or contact us directly.
 This event is free and open to the public.

 Important: Once you submit your abstract, we will review it and accept or reject your project by a week after the deadline.
 If you are accepted, we expect you to prepare a 13- to 14-minute presentation.
-If you prepare a visual aid, it is vital that you put it on a flashdrive and bring it with you.
+If you prepare a visual aid, you must put it on a flashdrive and bring it with you.
 You will hand the flashdrive to our student helper before your scheduled session begins.
 We will not have the means to connect your laptop nor will there be time to search email for your visual aid.
-It’s important you follow the above protocol.
+Please follow the above protocol.

 Note: You do not need an advisor or mentor to submit an abstract for a project presentation.
 You may work alone as an independent scholar.
 This event is free and open to area high school, community college, and university students.
 Please limit your abstract submissions to two per person.